-Since forever, Seminyak is THE place to be for a fabulous, unforgettable beach holiday.
-A buzzing, trending seaside town in the south of Bali where a cosmopolitan lifestyle goes together with beach vibes, shopping arcades, Melbourne-style coffee shops, world-famous restaurants and buzzing nightlife.
+Seminyak is the place to be for a fabulous, unforgettable beach holiday.
+A buzzing, trendy, fashionable seaside town in the south of Bali where a cosmopolitan lifestyle goes together with beach vibes, shopping arcades, Melbourne-style coffee shops, world-famous restaurants and buzzing nightlife.

 Related articles: 14 organic cafes in Seminyak you really must try